-- inhalation of cement during the site cast and pre-casting of concrete: inhaling high levels of cement dust during construction can be irritating to the nose and throat.
-Prolonged exposure to cement dust can result in silicosis (CSAO, 2001); - contact with concrete mix: concrete has caustic, abrasive and drying properties and prolonged contact with concrete allows the alkaline compounds such as calcium oxide to burn the skin; - wet concrete trapped against the skin can cause first, second, or third degree burns; - falling of heavy objects: constructions sites are prone to falling of heavy objects which can be fatal to workers: - falls: workers may be under the risk of falling into open pits, trenches and seriously injuring themselves; - Bodily injuries due to manual lifting of heavy items; and - being struck by moving equipment and vehicles.
+- Inhalation of cement during the site cast and pre-casting of concrete: inhaling high levels of cement dust during construction can be irritating to the nose and throat.
+Prolonged exposure to cement dust can result in silicosis (CSAO, 2001). - Contact with concrete mix: concrete has caustic, abrasive and drying properties and prolonged contact with concrete allows the alkaline compounds such as calcium oxide to burn the skin.
+Wet concrete trapped against the skin can cause first, second, or third degree burns. - Falling of heavy objects: constructions sites are prone to falling of heavy objects which can be fatal to workers. - Falls: workers may be under the risk of falling into open trenches and seriously injuring themselves. - Being struck by moving equipment and vehicles.